throuz/binance-fear-greed-bot/README.md

-# Binance Funding Rate Bot
+# Binance Fear Greed Bot

-A trading bot for Binance that uses funding rate data to make trading decisions.
-This bot analyzes funding rates to determine optimal times to go long and automatically backtests a range of predefined parameters to find the best trading strategies.
+A trading bot for Binance that uses fear and greed index data to make trading decisions.
+This bot analyzes fear and greed index history to determine optimal times to go long and automatically backtests a range of predefined parameters to find the best trading strategies.

 ## Features

-- Monitors funding rates for specified trading pairs.
+- Monitors fear and greed index history for specified trading pairs.
-- Executes long trades based on funding rate thresholds.
+- Executes long trades based on fear and greed index thresholds.
 - Automatically backtests a range of parameters to determine optimal trading settings.
 - Configurable trading strategies and risk management.
 - Real-time logging of trading activities.